DEFRA/cdp-uploader/README.md

 | Any server side error in CDP-Uploader                                                       | `The selected file could not be uploaded – try again` |
 |                                                                                             |                                                       |

-The messages are based on the [https://design-system.service.gov.uk/components/file-upload/](GDS File Upload guidelines).
+The messages are based on the [GDS File Upload guidelines](https://design-system.service.gov.uk/components/file-upload/)

 The intention of the `errorMessage` field is that the content can be displayed directly to the end user.